weaviate/weaviate-io/_posts/blog/2022-11-15-tutorial-backup-and-restore-in-weaviate.md

 ### Populate **W1** with data

 As our first order of action, we will populate **W1** with data.
-Run the following to create a schema, and import data:
+Run the following to create a schema and import data:

 ```bash
 scripts/1_create_schema.sh